Alisse Lee Goldenberg

 At this point in the war, she had already lost her father Hermann, and her brother Nathan.
 Both had been caught in Poland and had been beaten to death by the Nazis.
 She had one other brother, Marek, who had managed to evade capture, as well as deportation to Siberia.
 He had found a home within the Polish Resistance, fighting back with all he had.
 After the war, Helena searched for her family and friends who had not been with her, learning their fates, and coped with so much loss.
 She made her way to Canada, where she was able to start a new life, telling her child, and eventual grandchildren her story, and the stories from her home in Poland before the war.

-In my play, The Strings of the Violin, I will be looking at these events through an artistic lens, and use the art of theatre to tell my family’s story in a way that will make my late grandmother proud, and to ensure that people like Hermann and Nathan will never be forgotten.
+In The Strings of the Violin, I will be looking at these events through an artistic lens, and use the art of theatre to tell my family’s story in a way that will make my late grandmother proud, and to ensure that people like Hermann, my bubbie's friend Lola, and her brother Nathan will never be forgotten.

 Why Now?

 We are currently living in a world where racism and anti-Semitism is on the rise.
-27% of all hate crimes currently are against Jewish people, making it the largest group being persecuted in Toronto.
+Over 50% of all hate crimes in my home city of Toronto are currently against Jewish people, making it the largest group being persecuted here.
 Holocaust denial is rampant on social media and in the classroom, with one third of young people believing in this false narrative.
 Antisemitism and Holocaust denial is also found on many university campuses.
 This is something that my family and I have personally experienced as students, educators, and continue to face on social media platforms.
 The message in the piece is positive and timely, and I believe that audiences of all ages will learn and engage with the content.

 Photographs